dougeby/IntuneDocs/intune/ios-device-features-settings.md

       If you don't enter any URLs, then end users can't access any websites except for `microsoft.com`, `microsoft.net`, and `apple.com`.
 These URLs are automatically allowed by Intune.

       Select **OK** to save your changes.

+## Wallpaper settings

+Add a custom .png, jpg, or .jpeg image to your iOS devices.
+For example, use a company logo on the lock screen.

+- **Wallpaper Display Location**: Choose a location on the device to show the image.
+Your options:
+  - **Not configured**: A custom image isn't added to the device.
+The device uses the operating system default.
+  - **Lock screen**: Adds the image to the lock screen.
+  - **Home screen**: Adds the image to the home screen.
+  - **Lock screen and Home screen**: Uses the same image on the lock screen and home screen.
+- **Wallpaper Image**: Upload an existing .png, jpg, or .jpeg image you want to use.
+Be sure the file size is less than 750 KB.

+> [!TIP]
+> To display different images on the lock screen and home screen, create a profile with the lock screen image.
+Create another profile with the home screen image.
+Assign both profiles to your iOS user or device groups.

 ## Bundle IDs for built-in iOS apps